zranger1/PixelTeleporter/README.md

 Emulation of JeffV's Fireworks2020 setup from the Pixelblaze forums.
 See the video of his actual setup at  https://youtu.be/zgF3DJoTAWI.
 The pattern is available under the topic "Fireworks for the 4th" in the Pixelblaze forums.

+### MapIO
+Reads a Pixelblaze JSON pixel map (in this case, the walled cube) from a file and uses it to build a displayable object.
+You can get these maps by running your Pixelblaze mapping function in a Javascript interpreter and capturing the output, or as I did, you can use your browser's debug console to capture the map directly from the Pixelblaze web UI by temporarily adding "console.debug(map) to the mapping function right before it returns the map.